Phantom Manor: The ride

 Leaving the Ballroom, the vehicles enter the Bride's Boudoir (which replaces the attic scene in the original attraction).
 A dying fire is crackling in the fireplace.
 Guests then see Melanie who has given up looking for her long lost groom.
 Melanie sits weeping into a mirror as an old woman while her father's skeletal face can be seen over her shoulder in the reflection.
 A music box and gramophone play in the background.
-Prior to 2019 the scene was largely the same, but the mirror was fogged and damaged to resemble an actual skull, in reference to the Allan Gilbert painting All is Vanity.
+Prior to 2019 the scene was largely the same, but the mirror was fogged and damaged to resemble an actual skull, in reference to the Charles Allan Gilbert painting All is Vanity.
 The clock displayed in the room has a blade pendulum, in reference to Edgar Allan Poe's "The Pit and the Pendulum," which was also the basis for a movie featuring Vincent Price.

 The carriages leave the Bride's Boudoir through open double doors and glide across a terrace and then into a stormy graveyard, past an animatronic of the Phantom with a shovel standing before an open grave, with an undead dog growling beside him.
 The Phantom laughs as the guests pass by.
 The carriages then travel underground to the catacombs (presumably Boot Hill), passing by fissures in the ground as a reference to the earthquake that resulted in the death of Henry Ravenswood.
 A series of coffins being opened by their skeletal residents are seen, as well as a pair of skeleton hands attempting to pry open a coffin from the inside, typically found in the conservatory scene in the Haunted Mansion.
 A set of Singing Busts then come into view, singing the original Grim Grinning Ghosts from the Haunted Mansion.
-For unknown reasons, the singing bust originally portrayed by Chuck Schroeder was removed in the Phantom Manor, leaving only four.
+For unknown reasons, the singing bust originally portrayed by Chuck Schroeder was removed from Phantom Manor, leaving only four.